CaptSAH/IntroAWSScaleLab/README.md

         - - !Ref TeamNameParameter
           - '-labdemointernalbucket'
 ```
    Just as before, for the Internal bucket we're going to specify a name based upon the parameter to be given at runtime.
 Now both of the S3 buckets created by this template should have custom names determined at runtime.

-   If you wish to use it, a version of the template already updated as described in the previous steps is available here in this repository as S3TwobucketwithParameters.yml
+   :point_right:If you wish to use it, a version of the template already updated as described in the previous steps is available here in this repository as S3TwobucketwithParameters.yml

 5. From your command prompt, run the command
 ```